-The consequences of upgrading the kitchen are the many effects along the path from decision making to job completion.
-It’s essential you invest time before you finalize your decisions to examine these effects thoroughly.
-Practically, it’s the message Jesus mentions in Luke 14:28: Count the cost before you act.
+The consequences of upgrading the kitchen are many effects along the path from decision making to job completion.
+Invest time before you finalize your decisions to examine these effects thoroughly.
+Jesus mentions this message in Luke 14:28—Count the cost before you act.

-An essential part of evaluating the consequences of your decisions is to consider the opportunity cost—likely results of your inability to do items after upgrading the kitchen.
-Essentially, the missed opportunities.
-Your upgrade will require time, talents, and money that won’t be available for such things as going on vacation, replacing the car, and so on.
+An essential part of evaluating the consequences of your decisions is to consider the opportunity cost—missed opportunities after upgrading the kitchen.
+Your upgrade will require time, talents, and money that won’t be available for vacation, replacing the car, and so on.

 To avoid frustration and significant financial stress later, consider opportunity costs of your decisions careflly.
-Many people decide to do something, and then realize six months or more later that they forfeited an important later decision.
+Many people decide to do something, and then realize six months or more later they forfeited an important later decision.

-There is an alternative for every decision.
-Clearly, the most obvious alternative in our example is not to upgrade the kitchen.
-For each decision, you should look at alternative ways to achieve the goal.
+Every decision hasan alternative.
+The most obvious alternative in our example is not to upgrade the kitchen.
+For each decision, look at different ways to achieve the goal.
 When you examine alternatives, zoom out and look at the big picture.
 For our kitchen project, do you plan to upgrade the rest of the house later?
 If you do, look at an overall plan for the house.
 But most of all, be alert to upgrading creep: Upgrading sections of the home gradually when you might achieve a better and more cost effective result if you sold the home and bought or built exactly what you need.